Agnes Gund: Studio in a School

-Agnes Gund is Founder and Chair Emerita of Studio in a School.
-Now in its fifth decade, Studio in a School has provided visual art instruction led by professional artists to over one million students through its New York City School Programs.
-Since its founding in 1977, Studio has partnered with over 800 schools and community-based organizations throughout the five boroughs of New York City.
-Every year, more than 100 professional artists devote some 45,000 hours to over 32,000 pre-k through high school students, often in schools that would otherwise lack visual arts instruction.
+Agnes Gund was founder and chair emerita of Studio in a School.
+Founded in 1977 in response to New York City budget cuts to arts education following a financial crisis, Studio in a School has provided visual art instruction led by professional artists to over one million students in over 800 schools and community-based organizations throughout the five boroughs of New York City.
+Every year, more than 100 professional artists spend some 45,000 hours with over 32,000 pre-K through high school students, often in schools that would otherwise lack visual arts instruction.
 About 90 percent of all children who participate in Studio programs come from low-income families.
-Studio's New York City School Programs include the multi-year, full-time Long Term Program, an Early Childhood Program, and more flexible Residency Programs.

-In 2016, Studio in a School launched the Studio Institute under the leadership of long-time Studio President Thomas Cahill.
-The goal of the Studio Institute is to expand the organization's mission and impact on the field through research, documentation, and dissemination, and to share its programs with other cities around the country.
 By 2018, the Studio Institute had provided expanded programming in five cities: Boston, Philadelphia, Providence, Cleveland, and Memphis.
 In 2017, Studio in a School received the National Arts Award for Arts Education from Americans for the Arts.

 Collecting

-Agnes Gund's vast collection of modern and contemporary art from the 1940s through the present ranges from modern masters, including Richard Artschwager, John Baldessari, Lynda Benglis, Lee Bontecou, James Lee Byars, Vija Celmins, Eva Hesse, Arshile Gorky, Jasper Johns, Ellsworth Kelly, Wolfgang Laib, Roy Lichtenstein, Martin Puryear, Robert Rauschenberg, Mark Rothko, Richard Serra, and Frank Stella; through cutting-edge contemporary artists, such as Teresita Fernandez, Kara Walker, Lorna Simpson, Cai Guo-Qiang, Glenn Ligon and David Remfry.
+Gund's vast collection of modern and contemporary art from the 1940s through the present ranges from modern masters, including Richard Artschwager, John Baldessari, Lynda Benglis, Lee Bontecou, James Lee Byars, Vija Celmins, Eva Hesse, Arshile Gorky, Jasper Johns, Ellsworth Kelly, Wolfgang Laib, Roy Lichtenstein, Martin Puryear, Robert Rauschenberg, Mark Rothko, Richard Serra, and Frank Stella; through cutting-edge contemporary artists, such as Teresita Fernandez, Kara Walker, Lorna Simpson, Cai Guo-Qiang, Glenn Ligon, and David Remfry.

 Her collection consists of paintings, sculptures, photographs, prints, and furniture, with an exceptionally rich compilation of drawings.
-She has donated hundreds of works to MoMA, numerous works to the Cleveland Museum of Art, and has given or loaned various pieces to museums around the country.
-Essentially all of her most valuable works that have not already been gifted are promised gifts to institutions.
+She donated hundreds of works to MoMA, numerous works to the Cleveland Museum of Art, and gave or loaned various pieces to museums around the country.
+Essentially all of her most valuable works that have not already been given are promised gifts to institutions.